Qutang Gorge

-The gorge is part of the Municipality.

 Sites

 Baidicheng

 Baidicheng, an ancient city on the shore of the Yangtze.

 Baidicheng was an ancient city on the northern shore of the Yangtze River.
 Baidicheng was also where Liu Bei, first emperor of the Kingdom of Shu during the Three Kingdoms era, died.
 There is a Liu Bei Memorial Temple and a Zhuge Liang Memorial Temple in Baidicheng.
 Baidicheng is a major tourist attraction of a Yangtse cruise.

 Chalk Wall

 The Qutang Gorge along the Yangtze River.

 The Chalk Wall (粉筆牆) is a white cliff face on the southern bank of the Yangtze River at the entrance to the Qutang Gorge (Kuimen Gate).
 The Chalk Wall has numerous characters carved into the rock, many of which were done by famous Chinese calligraphers.
 Nearly 1,000 characters in all are carved into the rock wall, with the oldest dating to the Song dynasty (960–1279).
 The wall has characters carved in many different styles of calligraphy and in various sizes.
 The largest characters are approximately 1.7 metres (6 ft) wide.